 Students have the opportunity to experience German culture first hand, join the German Host Family Program and foster their German proficiency in language courses offered in cooperation with the Goethe Institute.

 For more information about Jacobs University, please browse their main website.
-For information about what it means to be an exchange student at the University of Mannheim, please visit the website of the International Office.
+For information about what it means to be an exchange student at Jacobs University, please visit the website of the International Office.

 The Hanseatic port city of Bremen is located in the northwest of Germany, approximately a 3-4 hour train ride away from both Berlin and Amsterdam.
 Regarded as one of the most hospitable places in Germany, students will discover wide-ranging access to culture, nature, and industry.